forkdelta/tokenbase/.github/ISSUE_TEMPLATE/user-support.md

 ---
-name: User Support
+name: GBCoin Team
-about: Request information or support regarding tokenbase
+about: If you have a problem, write: gb.coin.team@gmail.com

 ---